Provider Comparisons10 min read

 Best fitBudget-focused buyers who want simple online GLP-1 accessBuyers who want nurse support and a more guided clinical model

-PeptidePub price signalFrom $149/mo on PeptidePub provider comparisonFrom $249/mo on PeptidePub provider comparison
+PeptidePub price signalAbout $198/mo all-in ($99 medication + $99 membership) on PeptidePub provider comparisonFrom $249/mo on PeptidePub provider comparison

-Current public-site price signalFirst month as low as $129 for GLP-1 treatment, compounded tirzepatide first month for $249Medication included when prescribed, free tracked delivery, nurse support included
+Current public-site price signalCompounded semaglutide $99/month plus required membership ($39 first month, then $99/month); compounded tirzepatide $199/month plus membershipMedication included when prescribed, free tracked delivery, nurse support included

 Medication optionsSemaglutide, tirzepatide, and brand-name options listed publiclyGLP-1 based medications including semaglutide and tirzepatide, with injectable and sublingual formats described publicly